grantcarthew/start-prototype/docs/design/design-records/dr-022-asset-branch-strategy.md

 - Fixing typos in role prompts without a release
 - Adding new task templates as they're created
 - Updating agent configs for new model versions
+- Adding new context configurations for common patterns
 - Iterating on examples based on user feedback

 Users control when they get updates (via `start update`), so they're not forced to take changes immediately.
 The CLI binary remains tied to stable releases for safety.